What is Carpal Tunnel Syndrome?

 Treatment for carpal tunnel syndrome may start conservatively.
 Wearing supportive wrist braces at night is often an initial step.
 This will help keep your wrists in a neutral position avoiding wrist flexion and further compression of the nerve.
 In the early stages, splinting or cortisone injection is likely to help symptoms.
 When symptoms persist, surgery is an excellent option and is the most reliable way to provide long lasting relief.
 There are different techniques available, but the least invasive technique available is endoscopic carpal tunnel release.
 This minimizes recovery time to typically just a week or 2.
 Operative treatment may be offered if you have a severe case of nerve compression or if conservative treatments have been exhausted and your symptoms still persist.

-If you are showing signs of nerve damage or severe symptoms, surgery may be considered necessary to avoid long-term damage.
+You may want to consider surgery to avoid long-term damage if you are showing signs of nerve damage or severe symptoms.
 This is because damage to the median nerve can be permanent and can affect function in the hand and fingers.

 Risk and complication rates are extremely low with this procedure.
 Major problems such as nerve damage happen in less than one percent of surgeries.